 Research strongly supports intervention over waiting for motivation, treatment compliance reaches 82.6% with structured motivational interviewing compared to just 41.2% when people wait for motivation to appear naturally.
-While you’re waiting, frustration accumulates, psychological resources drain, and the situation often worsens.
+While families wait, frustration accumulates, psychological resources drain, and the situation often worsens.
 Brief interventions don’t override someone’s will; they reactivate coping abilities that addiction has suppressed.
-Understanding what makes these interventions effective can help you take meaningful action today.
+Understanding what makes these interventions effective can help families take meaningful action.

 Why Waiting for Motivation Backfires in At-Risk Students